 A good tip is to order your content by importance.
 Think about Alice’s cluttered desk.
 She could clean up by making piles of her sheets of papers.
 She could order her stories by topic: bumble bees, flowers, and fairies.
-But, if Alice were to make piles of paper, without ordering them, without putting the most beautiful stories on the top of the pile, no one would ever know which story is the most important to her.
+But, if Alice were to make these piles without any kind of structure and without putting the most beautiful stories at the top of the pile, no one would ever know which story is most important to her.

-If you don’t tell Google which posts are most important, all of your posts will be competing for attention.
-You’d be competing with your pages for a high ranking in Google.
-The solution is rather simple: you let Google know which page you consider most important.
-You tell Google which story you want on top of your pile.
+In conclusion: If you don’t tell Google which posts are most important, all of your posts will be competing for attention.
+You’ll be competing with your own pages for a high ranking in Google.
+Luckily, the solution is rather simple: Let Google know which page you consider to be the most important.
 To do this, you need a good internal linking structure.

 How to get started with site structure

 What do you need to do to improve your structure?
 And what can you do to avoid your site structure becoming an issue?
 Read on for three basic tips on how to quickly improve your site structure.

 1. Remove old content